makboard/CompanyLifetime/README.md

 There are 2 options:

 * Inside the container run `.sh` (*not implemented yet*) with raw company data (`.xls`, `.xlsx`, `.csv` file formats) from google drive, unpack it, delete the archived data.
-* Inside the container run `sh download.sh` -- to download preprocessed company data (`.pkl` file format) from google drive, unpack it, delete the archived data.
+* Inside the container run `sh download.sh` -- to download preprocessed company data (`.parquet` file format) from google drive, unpack it, delete the archived data.

 ## Executing program

 * preprocess.py handles raw data.
 Thus, it works after loading data with option 1.
-Output file `data/pkls/companies_feat.pkl` contains all companies mentioned in MSP registry and closed up to date (i.e. companies with finite 'lifetime' feature serving as a target variable).
+Output file `data/parquet/companies_feat.parquet` contains all companies mentioned in MSP registry and closed up to date (i.e. companies with finite 'lifetime' feature serving as a target variable).
 This step requires `data_raw` folder.
-However you may skip it and use `.pkl` files loaded to folder `data` with option 2.
+However you may skip it and use `.parquet` files loaded to folder `data` with option 2.
-* train.py performs the regression analysis with several algorythms and writes pretrained models and their metrics in `data/models/metrics.pkl` file.
+* train.py performs the regression analysis with several algorythms and writes pretrained models and their metrics in `data/models/metrics.parquet` file.
 * run.py (*not implemented yet*) predicts lifetime for a company with parameters listed in `config\predict.yaml`